Host plants:

 Endangerment factors:

-Outside of the Alps Chersotis cuprea is in sharp decline due to the destruction of corresponding parts of landscape by humans.
+Outside of the Alps Chersotis cuprea is in sharp decline due to the destruction of important habitats like extensive pastures (intensification, afforestation, abandonment).
+In the high altitudes, however, Chersotis cuprea is still common.

 Remarks:

-Chersotis cuprea occurs in the European mountains and Fennoscandia.
+Chersotis cuprea occurs in the European mountains between about 500 and 2800m and Fennoscandia.
 To the east, it occurs to eastern Siberia.